jhap1982/giveituruguay/1999/1999-11-19 - Palau Municipal d'Esports de Badalona, Barcelona, Spain/README.md

 ## Setlist

-Freaky Styley part of
+1. Freaky Styley part of
-Around the World
+2. Around the World
-You're Gonna Get Yours tease
+3. You're Gonna Get Yours tease
-Give It Away
+4. Give It Away
-Gong Li tease
+5. Gong Li tease
-Scar Tissue
+6. Scar Tissue
-Suck My Kiss
+7. Suck My Kiss
-Your Pussy's Glued to a Building on Fire JOHN Otherside
+8. Your Pussy's Glued to a Building on Fire JOHN
+9. Otherside
-Pot Sharing Tots part of FLEA
+10. Pot Sharing Tots part of FLEA
-If You Have to Ask
+11. If You Have to Ask
-My Lovely Man
+12. My Lovely Man
-I Could Have Lied
+13. I Could Have Lied
-Easily
+14. Easily
-I Like Dirt
+15. I Like Dirt
-Californication
+16. Californication
-Plate of Brown tease
+17. Plate of Brown tease
-London Calling tease
+18. London Calling tease
-Right on Time
+19. Right on Time
-Under the Bridge
+20. Under the Bridge
-Me and My Friends
+21. Me and My Friends
-ENCORE BREAK
+<br> ENCORE BREAK
-The Power of Equality
+22. The Power of Equality

 ## Notes